thinkSRS/srsgui/docs/create-project.rst

 Each ``srsgui`` project has a \.taskconfig file.
 The configuration file
 contains:

-    - name of the project,
+    - name of the project
     - a list of instruments to use
     - a list tasks to run

-The following is the configuration file in the example directory of ``srsgui`` package without comment lines.
+The following is the configuration file in the examples directory of ``srsgui`` package (comment lines have been removed).

 .. code-block::

-    name: srsgui example project using an oscilloscope and a clock generator
+    name: Srsgui Example - Oscilloscope and Clock Generator

     inst: cg,  instruments.cg635,   CG635
     inst: osc, instruments.sds1202, SDS1202